 Hence, it is very important to choose your nail size according to your profession.
 That’s the first step in ensuring the health of your acrylic nails.

-Don’t worry, if your profession restricts you to keep long nails, there are tonnes of fabulous and creative designs that can be done on short and medium nails, about 5 to 7 mm past your fingertip.
+Don’t worry, if your profession restricts you to keeping long nails, there are tonnes of fabulous and creative designs that can be done on short and medium nails, about 5 to 7 mm past your fingertip.

 Post You May Like: Can You Get Acrylics on Short Nails?